 - Scaffold drop and location

 - Any report findings that are inconsistent with photographs

-Today, over 12,500 New York City buildings are subject to Local Law 11.
+Over 12,500 New York City buildings are subject to Local Law 11 today.

-For more information about Local Law 11 and/or obtaining a qualified exterior wall inspector, please contact us.
+If you would like more information about Local Law 11 and obtaining a qualified exterior wall inspector, please don’t hesitate to contact us.